Which One Is A Better Buy Between Cardinal, McKesson And Amerisource?

 Conclusion

-The pharma industry experienced a strong sell-off this year.
+The pharma industry experienced a strong selloff this year.
 The market is pricing in political disruptions.
 However, distributors should not be affected by potential changes.
-Today we have described and analysed three companies that, in our opinion, offer good value.
-Based on multiple valuation models ABC, MCK and CAH are discounted by approximately 30%.
+Today, we have described and analysed three companies that, in our opinion, offer good value.
+Based on multiple valuation models, ABC, MCK and CAH are discounted by approximately 30%.
 We have provided several metrics that show that the companies are quite similar.
 We like the higher margin and future growth potential of CAH.
 Yet, over the last few years MCK and ABC have offered much better returns.
 ABC is very shareholder friendly, while MCK seems to be a high-quality company with the right balance.
 We believe that three strategies are possible, depending on the level of risk that an investor is comfortable with:

 - Lower risk/reward: buy all three companies